-As we operate on a Freedom of Services basis in Italy and Lithuania, the Company complies with the business conduct rules as issued by the relevant Regulatory Authorities in each of these jurisdictions.
-Products are designed and reviewed to ensure compliance with the rules of the:

-- Istituto per la Vigilanza Sulle Assicurazioni ("IVASS") in relation to transparency during the sales process and with the rules set out in relation to management of the ongoing relationship with the policyholders in Italy. - Conduct rules as set out by the Central Bank of the Republic of Lithuania. - Anti-Money Laundering rules as applicable in Ireland, Italy and Lithuania.
+As we operate on a Freedom of Services basis in Italy, the Company complies with the business conduct rules as issued by the relevant Regulatory Authority in this jurisdiction.
+Products are designed and reviewed to ensure compliance with the rules of the Istituto per la Vigilanza Sulle Assicurazioni ("IVASS") in relation to transparency during the sales process and with the rules set out in relation to management of the ongoing relationship with the policyholders in Italy.